-The Legend of Sound Sultan: Here Are the Manys Ways He Influenced the Nigerian Entertainment Industry
+The Legend of Sound Sultan: His influence on the Nigerian Entertainment Industry

 Misery loves company or so they say.
 The same can be said for tragedy as seen when the Nigerian youth populace banded together following news of the tragic death of a longtime cultural icon in the person of Sound Sultan.
 Born Olanrewaju Fasasi, news of his throat cancer-caused early passing death had shaken the entirety of the entertainment industry from the movers and shakers to the consumers and bystanders.
 Following the news of his death and in true digital age fashion, videos of Sound Sultan soon began to circulate on the internet.
 These videos not only helped several fans of the late star to grieve him but remember all that he stood for while also showing the much younger Nigerians the range of Sound Sultan’s artistry as he was one man with both hands in several creative jars - truly, Legend remains victorious in spite of history.